meltwater/secretary/README.md

 ## TODO

-* Lighter compares existing app config by re-encrypting with same nonce and checking for change (use a new nonce when actually re-deploying).
 * Setuid secretary-cgi that decrypts the master key to avoid giving `secretary daemon` direct access to master private key.